How Worried Should You Be About A Disease You've Never Heard Of?

 Goats and Soda jumped to cover the story.
 Hemorrhagic fevers, which include Ebola, are a frightening group of illnesses, and rightly so, for their ability to sometimes cause bleeding — from the eyes, nose, ears and other body parts.

-But it turned out there actually had not been an outbreak of Alkhurma — a rare disease that has only been detected in Saudi Arabia and parts of northeastern Africa, including Egypt.
+But it turned out there actually had not been an outbreak of Alkhurma — a rare disease that has been detected only in Saudi Arabia and parts of northeastern Africa, including Egypt.

 In an email to NPR, Saudi Arabia's Ministry of Health said there have been no confirmed cases of Alkhurma hemorrhagic fever in the country this year.
-The ministry explained that an internal memo was released asking health-care workers in Jeddah to "stay alert and vigilant" for signs of the fever.
+The ministry explained that an internal memo was released asking health care workers in Jeddah to "stay alert and vigilant" for signs of the fever.
 Some reporters took that to mean that hospitals were being alerted to an outbreak.

 Even though there's no outbreak, we were still interested in learning about Alkhurma fever, named for the Saudi Arabia town where a sheep that spread the first case was from.
 We spoke with Dennis Bente, a specialist in tick-borne viruses at the University of Texas Medical Branch at Galveston, to find out more.